Resources - Physical and Mental Health

-CAPS (Counseling and Psychological Services): https://health.cornell.edu/services/counseling-psychiatry.
-The mission of Counseling and Psychological Services (CAPS) is to provide crisis intervention, brief counseling, outpatient psychiatric care, outreach, and referral services to Cornell University students.
+CAPS (Counseling and Psychological Services): https://health.cornell.edu/services/mental-health-care The mission of Counseling and Psychological Services (CAPS) is to provide crisis intervention, brief counseling, outpatient psychiatric care, outreach, and referral services to Cornell University students.

-Let’s Talk: https://health.cornell.edu/services/counseling-psychiatry/lets-talk "Let's Talk" is a program that provides easy access to informal confidential consultations with counselors from Gannett Health Services.
+Let’s Talk: https://health.cornell.edu/services/mental-health-care/lets-talk "Let's Talk" is a program that provides easy access to informal confidential consultations with counselors from Gannett Health Services.
 Counselors hold walk-in hours at sites around campus Monday through Friday during the semester.

-Suicide Prevention and Crisis Center: http://ithacacrisis.org/ 607 272-1616.
-SPCS is a community agency which offers a free, confidential, 24-hour telephone hot-line service.
+Suicide Prevention and Crisis Center: http://ithacacrisis.org/ (607) 272-1616.
+SPCS is a community agency that offers a free, confidential, 24-hour telephone hot-line service.